Najee Harris Player Prop Bets for NFL Week 13 | Pittsburgh vs. Baltimore 12/5/2021

 Matchup vs. Baltimore

-- In terms of defending against the run, the Ravens are second in the NFL, conceding 84.2 yards per game.
+- The Ravens have the NFL's second-ranked defense against the run, surrendering 84.2 yards per game.

-- This year the Ravens are ranked 10th in the league in rushing touchdowns conceded (10).
+- The Ravens have conceded 10 rushing touchdowns, 10th in the league.

 Recent Performances

-- In his last three games, Harris has rushed for 167 yards (55.7 per game) on 46 carries with one touchdown.
+- Over his last three games, Harris has piled up 46 carries for 167 yards (55.7 per game) and one touchdown.

 Harris' Pittsburgh Teammates